Trams in Asia: Hanoi

 Hanoi's tram system, the Compagnie des tramways électriques d’Hanoï et extensions, began service in 1900 and was acquired by the Société des Tramways du Tonkin in 1929 (renamed Société des Transports en Commun de la Région de Hanoi in 1952).
 By 1943, the system had five lines and a spur line in 1968.
-The system's demise began with line closure in 1982 and survived until the last line closed in 1989, and continued as a trolley bus system until 1993.
+The system's demise began with line closure in 1982 and survived until the last line closed in 1989, and continued as a trolleybus system until 1993.
 All tram cars were imported from France.